 When employees are recruited, they are expected to live the principle of realizing that you have nothing to fear from the truth.
 New employees are hired based on how well they fit in to this philosophy.
 In place in Bridgewater is an intensive bootcamp designed around the fundamental practice of the company culture.
 In the boot camp;

 - New employees reflect and discuss the “principle” placed in emotional intense situations

 - They also need to evaluate on how well they were able to integrate it, to behaviour

 What Bridgewater does, is making sure “groupthink” and reaching consensus quickly is avoided amongst all levels of their employees.
-This is a practice I see fundamentally lacking in many organizations.
+This is a practice I see fundamentally lacking in many organisations.
+Our training program highlights organisations like these who set the mark for awesome teams.
 Orientation programs are centred on putting across values, vision and mission statements.
 Departmental roles and what we do is usually shared.
 What companies can do, is beyond just orientation programs; they need to share how employees are required to embody the behaviours expected of them in the workplace.
 In my next article I will share the 6 practices in Bridgewater, to ensure “Group Think” is avoided in all their employees.